“Let your community feed your creativity.”

 –The Musician’s Way, p.
 313

-When we plan self-produced concerts, we set out to share our art and generate income.
+When we musicians plan self-produced concerts, we set out to share our art and generate income.

 Problem is, although self-produced concerts bring many rewards, they’re pricey to put on – venue, advertising, transportation, and personnel costs add up.

-One way to cover some expenses – and also build our audience – is to team up with local businesses that can enhance our events and increase buzz.
+One way to cover some expenses – and also build our audiences – is to team up with local businesses that can enhance our events, increase buzz, and attract attendees.

 We might charge fees to such sponsors in exchange for featuring them in our promos and at our concerts (examples below).